 His defense at trial was insanity and some fellow cricketers raised money to help with his court costs.
 However, the jury decided he was not insane but rather uncommonly jealous.
 They found him guilty and sentenced him to death.
 He was hanged on 26 March 1895 at Nottingham.

-One horrible murder that occurred on Christmas Eve happened at a house on Hodgskin Street in Sunderland, in Tyne and Wear, England.
+One horrible Christmas crime in the Victorian Era occurred on Christmas Eve and happened at a house on Hodgskin Street in Sunderland, in Tyne and Wear, England.
 The victim was a 50-year-old woman named Elizabeth Taylor, “who was found with her skull split open, evidently with a hatchet, in the back-yard of No 7 Hodgskin-street on Christmas Morning.”

 Christmas was also a time that many people enjoyed drinking, and one murder attributed to too much alcoholic cheer happened on Christmas Eve in 1890.
 A man named John Healey of Kilworth appeared at the Michelstown police station in bloodstained clothes and was taken into custody.
-According to newspapers:
+According to the Bolton Evening News:

 “The prisoner somewhat under the influence of drink, and who was barefooted, called at the police station on Wednesday night, and stated that his wife had been murdered on her way home to Kilworth.”